krembas/BEAM-project-component-template/README.md

 This repo contains a template of BEAM-aware project component repository.
 You can use it to instantiate new BEAM project components.

-For more informations please refer to [BEAM-Framework](https://github.com/inFullMobile/BEAM-Framework) project documentation.
+For more information please refer to [BEAM-Framework](https://github.com/inFullMobile/BEAM-Framework) project documentation.